danezielinski/Analysis-Responses/Intel_Agent_Speaking_Notes.md

 ### **Slide 5: Post-Transformation – The "Upstream Catalyst"**
 *   **Key Focus:** Personal workflow anecdote and automating the "Detective Work."
 > "If you look at these screenshots from our current portal, you see the reality we face every day.
-Often, an Intel profile gives us less than a single sentence of description with hopefully a external reference link.
+Often, an Intel profile gives us less than a single sentence describing the IOC and if we are lucky a external reference link.
 Even when we pivot to VirusTotal, it’s hit-or-miss.
 Many times, the hash isn't even in VT yet, leaving us with zero context.
 >
-> **When I personally handle an Intel-based investigation, I’m not just looking at a detection count.** I’m diving into the **Community and Behavior sections of VT** to actually understand the 'How' and the 'Why.'
+> **When I personally handle an Intel-based investigation, I’m not just looking at overall detection count in VT.** I’m diving into the **Community and Behavior sections** to actually understand the 'How' and the 'Why.'
 I’m also spending significant time digging through our own **prior investigations** to see why an IOC was added and how a peer wrote it up prior.
 >
 > That 'detective work' is vital, but it’s incredibly time-consuming.
 The RC-INTEL Agent transforms this by automating that deep-dive.
 It pulls that community sentiment, behavioral analysis, and historical context into the record 'at birth,' ensuring that when a Detection Engineer or Future Automation perfroms an investigation, the story is already told."